 - a.
-Selected by the CIC and reports to the CIC. - b.
-Made up of volunteers representing various private, government and social service fields across the Greater Lima region (Allen County).

-- c.
-Criteria for membership have a general understanding of the needs of the Greater Lima area, possess a working knowledge of UWGL, and be a champion of the UWGL. - d.
+Selected by the Communication Coordinator and reports to the CIC. - b.
+Made up of volunteers representing each of the three (3) Impact areas of United Way of Greater Lima in Health, Education, and Financial Stability.
+These volunteers are pulled from various private, government and social service fields across the Greater Lima region (Allen County). - c.
+Criteria for membership have a general understanding of the needs of the Greater Lima in the three (3) impact areas, possess a working knowledge of UWGL, and be a champion of the UWGL. - d.
 Each member shall serve a three-year term in correspondence with the three-year funding cycle. - e.
 Divided into three review panels: Health, Education and Financial Stability. - f.
 Each panel will include a member with skills in reviewing organizational finances. - g.
 Makes funding recommendations to the CIC through the panel chair. - h.
 Reviews mid-year and end-of-year progress reports from funded programs.